 Setting the Expectations

 I have a basic list of writing expectations that I establish early in the year with my students.
 We glue a copy of the anchor chart you see below into our Writing Notebooks for easy reference.
 I spend several weeks during our sentence writing unit modeling and reinforcing these expectations.
-I consider them the “baseline” writing behaviors necessary for 4th grade students to know and be able to do when they begin the school year.
+I consider them the “baseline” writing behaviors necessary for 4th-grade students to know and be able to do when they begin the school year.

 Modeling the Writing Process

 For our first writing unit, I focus on having the students write a memoir of their first day in 4th grade.
 I chose that topic because I know without a shadow of a doubt that everyone in my class has not only had a first day in 4th grade, but it’s a very recent memory (3 days, to be exact!).
-Plus, it’s a shared memory so we can brainstorm together our specific details of the day.
+Plus, it’s a shared memory so we can brainstorm together with our specific details of the day.
 No one gets left out with this prompt.

 Normally my students complete a prompt per week with a typical 5-day week.
 However, since this is their first writing prompt with me, I want to slow it down and model every step.
 To do this, I stretch out the first prompt from one week to two.
-Click on the link below to get a free copy of my Writing Expectations handout (you can easily enlarge it into a poster like I did in the photo above) as well as my 2-week outline for introducing the writing workshop.
+Click on the link below to get a free copy of my Writing Expectations handout (you can easily enlarge it into a poster as I did in the photo above) as well as my 2-week outline for introducing the writing workshop.
 Happy writing!